 Biologists recognize no known species of all-white squirrels in the world.
-The Brevard white squirrels, with dark eyes and sometimes gray streaked fur, are not albinos but a white variant of the eastern gray squirrel, and make up almost a third of Brevard's squirrel population.
+The Brevard white squirrels, with dark eyes and sometimes gray-streaked fur, are not albinos but a white variant of the eastern gray squirrel.
+They make up almost a third of Brevard's squirrel population.

 Excerpts from The Transylvania Times.

 Folks planning a trip to Brevard often ask, "Where do I find the white squirrels?"
 Keep in mind that these are wild animals and, like all animals, Brevard's white squirrels have regular patterns of behavior, but their whereabouts cannot be guaranteed.